 We manufacture offerings for customers in more than 180 countries around the world, and we derive a substantial percentage of our sales from these international markets.
 We also operate manufacturing facilities in the United States and the Netherlands, have supply chain partners that extend internationally, and deliver to customers in over 180 countries.
-During the three months ended March 31, 2022, we derived approximately 35% of our revenues from countries outside the United States.
+During the six months ended June 30, 2022, we derived approximately 34% of our revenue from countries outside the United States.
 Accordingly, we face significant operational risks from doing business internationally.